-- (a) This committee is composed of 2 members from any unit. - (b) The committee is responsible for assessing and responding to the needs of the local in terms of translation and French language content and promoting outreach and inclusion for our francophone members.
-This committee coordinates translation of important documents and resources as well as any other translation projects that may arise.

-- (c) This committee meets with the communications officer at least once a month and coordinates with the Communications committee. - (d) The Bilingualism Committee is elected for a one term.
-Honorarium: \$500 per year.
+- (a) This committee is composed of 2 members from any unit.
+At least one member must be a member of the Trans Feminist Action Caucus (TFAC). - (b) The committee is responsible for assessing and responding to the needs of the Local in terms of translation and French language content and promoting outreach and inclusion for our Francophone members.
+This committee coordinates translation of important documents and resources as well as any other translation projects that may arise. - (c) Members of the Bilingualism Committee may be called upon by other committees to provide translation help for fund applications submitted in French. - (d) This committee meets with the Communications Officer at least once a month and coordinates with the Communications Committee. - (e) The Bilingualism Committee is elected for a one term.